Jim Donald (businessman)

-James Donald is an American businessman who served as the chief executive officer (CEO) of the Starbucks Coffee Corporation from 2005 to 2008.
+James Donald is an American businessman who was the chief executive officer (CEO) of Starbucks from 2005 to 2008.
 He was preceded by Orin C. Smith, who led the company since 2000, and was succeeded by the coffeehouse's second president, Howard Schultz.
-Donald also served in various executive positions Albertsons.
+Donald also held various executive positions with Albertsons.

 Early life and education

 Donald grew up in Florida and started working as a grocery bagger in Tampa when he was 16.
 Donald graduated with a bachelor's degree in Business Administration from American Century University in Albuquerque, New Mexico.
 From 1976 to 1991, he held several managerial positions with Albertsons.
 While working at Albertsons, Donald pursued his undergraduate degree.
 It took 15 years for Donald to finish his degree because he was constantly moved to revamp distressed stores for Albertsons.